John Norton (Mohawk chief): Mohawk chief

 Norton was strongly influenced by Joseph Brant (Thayendanega), the most prominent Mohawk chief, who had led much of the tribe through the end of the American Revolution and their resettlement in Upper Canada.
 Norton became a protégé of Brant, learning the Mohawk language and culture; he was adopted into the people as Thayendanega's nephew.
-Later he was appointed as a "Pine Tree Chief", in a public ceremony, according to Iroquois custom.
+Later he was appointed as a "Pine Tree Chief", in a public ceremony, according to Haudenosaunee custom.
 This was an honorary position and was not within the hereditary line.

-Norton supported Brant's efforts to make the new settlements at Grand River yield more revenues for the Iroquois, especially his plan to lease land to settlers in order to develop it in a mutually beneficial way.
-The Iroquois were in transition to the kind of settled agricultural community which was supported by the British colonial government.
-By 1796 Brant felt he had to compete with the reserves established at Buffalo Creek in New York for the Seneca and Tyendinaga for Mohawk at the Bay of Quinte in order to attract more Iroquois peoples to settle at Great River.
+Norton supported Brant's efforts to make the new settlements at Grand River yield more revenues for the Haudenosaunee, especially his plan to lease land to settlers in order to develop it in a mutually beneficial way.
+The Haudenosaunee were in transition to the kind of settled agricultural community which was supported by the British colonial government.
+By 1796 Brant felt he had to compete with the reserves established at Buffalo Creek in New York for the Seneca and Tyendinaga for Mohawk at the Bay of Quinte in order to attract more Haudenosaunee peoples to settle at Great River.
 On the other side of the border in the United States, the Onondaga and Seneca were receiving annuities for the land they had ceded to the US government.

-Unable to develop the lands rapidly enough for agriculture, Brant proposed leasing them to settlers; he was also worried that European-Canadian settlers would otherwise squat on the Iroquois lands and gain control.
+Unable to develop the lands rapidly enough for agriculture, Brant proposed leasing them to settlers; he was also worried that European-Canadian settlers would otherwise squat on the Haudenosaunee lands and gain control.
 The British colonial governor John Graves Simcoe wanted all sales or leases handled by the colonial government. "[B]y stereotyping Indians as naive primitives, colonial officials frustrated native attempts to exploit the commercial potential of their land."
 He opposed the idea of having whites lease from the Mohawk and used William Claus, deputy superintendent of the Six Nations at Grand River, to carry out his policy.
 With the approval of the Mohawk but not the British, in 1798 Brant sold major blocks of unused land, with revenues to be invested in a British-Canadian bank to yield an annuity for the Mohawk people.
 Brant died in 1807.

 Bible translator

-In the spring of 1804, Teyoninhokarawen (John Norton), went to England to negotiate treaties with the British government on behalf of the Iroquois.
+In the spring of 1804, Teyoninhokarawen (John Norton), went to England to negotiate treaties with the British government on behalf of the Haudenosaunee.
 At the request of the British and Foreign Bible Society, he translated the Gospel of John into Mohawk.
 His work represented a number of firsts for the newly formed Bible Society: its first translation, first publication, and first distribution in a foreign land when it was sent to Canada.